First exclusive reconstruction of the B$^{*+}$, B$^{*0}$, and B$^{*0}_\text{s}$ mesons and precise measurement of their masses: Systematic uncertainties in the differences and ratios of the mass differences

 \section{Systematic uncertainties in the differences and ratios of the mass differences}

 The systematic uncertainties for the differences and ratios of the mass differences (entries~11--18 in the tabulated list of results) are evaluated in the same manner as for the \dmBst uncertainties, with the variations to the baseline model applied simultaneously to all channels to account for correlations.
 The resulting uncertainties are shown in Tables~\ref{tab:systextrad} and~\ref{tab:systextrar}.
 The experimental statistical and systematic uncertainties for lines~7--10 of the tabulated list of results are identical to those for lines~11--14 (Table~\ref{tab:systextrad}).
 As for the other measurements, the statistical uncertainties dominate.
+Variations of photon energy scale produce correlated variations in the \dmBsst, \dmBust, and \dmBdst measurements.
+Consequently, the corresponding systematic uncertainties are partially (fully) canceled in the measured differences (ratios) of the mass differences.

 }